What is dengue?

 What can people do to keep from getting dengue?

 There is no vaccine to prevent dengue.
-Travelers to areas with active dengue transmission should take proactive measure against mosquito bites.
+Travelers to areas with active dengue transmission should take proactive measures against mosquito bites.

 - Screens on windows and doors should be examined to confirm that they are in good repair.